aleaxit/gmpy/docs/intro.rst

 Specifically, for integer and rational support, gmpy2 requires GMP 5.0.x or later.
 To support multiple-precision floating point arithmetic, MPFR 3.1.x or later is required.
 MPC 1.0.1 or later is required for complex arithmetic.

-The MPC and MPFR libraries are optional.
-If the MPC library is not available, gmpy2 will still support integer, rational, and real floating-point arithmetic.
-If the MPFR library is not available, gmpy2 will only support integer and rational arithmetic.
-The mpf type included with GMP is no longer supported.

 Short Instructions
 ^^^^^^^^^^^^^^^^^^